-1. Bring your own food
+1. Supply your own food

-Similar to anything else, activism has to be calculated to be as effective as it can possibly be, and sitting around a holiday table with friends and family is not the place for informing people of the world’s horrors.
+Similar to anything else, activism has to be calculated to be as effective as it can possibly be, and a virtual holiday gathering with friends and family is not the place for informing people of the world’s horrors.
 The same way most business deals are done outside of business hours, your activism should be saved for the right situations for maximum effectiveness.
 Unless you were raised vegan from birth, and never swayed, you were once in the same seat your family and friends are in now.
 Think about how you would have responded to being or feeling attacked.
 Would you have listened intently and changed that day, or labeled them annoying and judgmental and vowed never to be like them?
 Just like a vampire can come inside of a home they’re invited to, people will listen to something only if they’re interested.

-3. Change the angle
+3. Change the angle (if you’re celebrating with your non-vegan household)

 4. Get spotlight-ready

 Every Thanksgiving, like clockwork, vegans get a barrage of questions from people about our lifestyles.
 Generally, these questions aren’t malicious: they’re questions the uninformed have about veganism, so it’s best to be ready to answer them as accurately and patiently as possible.
+Whether you’re celebrating on Zoom or sharing a meal with your a curious, non-vegan household, get ready—the questions are coming.

-5. Throw a party
+5. Throw a virtual party

 6. Hold the wall